Jelle-M/mosaic-faces/README.md

 Colors are limited.
 When creating mosaic from faces it's difficult to represent the complete color spectrum.
 Shifting weights of the color channels of some faces could help create better looking mosaics.

+The recognition algorithm isn't 100% correct and mislabelled faces do happen.
+Luckily these mistakes are limited and can be corrected manually quite easily.

 ## Face recognition
 After experimenting with face detection + recognition combos the best one seems